AdamSobieski/Narratology/Content/Concepts.md

 ## Creating and Building Concepts Programmatically

-Techniques are being designed and explored for both building concept-retrieval queries for AI systems and building concepts using method chaining and fluent interfaces.
+Techniques are also being developed to enable developers to programmatically create and build concepts and related queries using method chaining and fluent interfaces.